AVSimulation/SCANeR-Quick-Starts/Pages/HT_Create_your_first_test_case/HT_Create_your_first_test_case.md

    ![EGO Vehicle](./assets/EGO.png)

    > The type of vehicle here is a CALLAS vehicle.
-This is a vehicle that has a full vehicle dynamic.
+This is a vehicle that has a full vehicle dynamics.
 There are other types of vehicles, and they are all in the resources.

 2. Add other actors is your scenario.
 You can add Cars, Pedestrians, Trucks, Buses, Motorcycles, and many more.
 Here is the result I get with my `Scenario`: